Medicine Disposal is not available at SCARCE. Please see below for locations.

 What Happens to the Medicine?

 It is incinerated.
 This process completely destroys the active ingredients in the medicine.
-Although this is not an ideal situation (for air quality), it is better than flushing it down the toilet – where the medicine gets into the waterways, and better than the garbage, where the medicine may drain into the soil and the groundwater.
+Although this is not an ideal situation for air quality, it is better than flushing medicines down the toilet or throwing them in the trash.
+When flushed, medicine gets into waterways and few water treatment centers can extract it.
+When thrown out, medicine can mix with water or other liquids in a landfill and drain into soil and groundwater.

-Medicine that is no longer needed can be disposed of at certain police stations (see list below) and the Naperville Household Hazardous Waste Collection Facility.
+Medicine that is no longer needed can be disposed of at certain police stations (see list below), the Naperville Household Hazardous Waste Collection Facility, and select Walgreens pharmacies during store hours.

-Just empty all the pills into a ziplock bag.
-The bottles or container that it came in can be disposed of separately (look for the recycling triangle).
-The police stations have very limited space to collect the old medicine and do not want your personal information from the prescription bottle
+Empty all the pills into a ziplock bag*.
+The bottle or container can be disposed of separately (and may be recyclable).
+Collection sites have very limited space to collect old medicine and want to prioritize disposal of medicines and not packaging nor do they want your personal information from the prescription bottle.

 - Prescription & Over-the-Counter Medications